LiberatorUSA/GUCEF/README.md

 - One day: Deprecate/undo the classic MFC style 'C' prefix for classes.
 This would be a huge change breaking everything which is why it has not occured yet.
 - Ongoing: Evaluate need to update various dependencies considering plethora of constraints
 - Ongoing: Refine logging/metrics
-- Ongoing: Add more javadoc format documentation
+- Ongoing: Add more javadoc format (doxygen compatible) documentation